UsabilityEngineering/BoxBois/phase2/README.md

 ### Executive Summary:

-For this deliverable, we created a model application for the use of our product the "parcel protector".
-We drew inspiration from other simple phone applications that are made to assist a device.
-We created a wireframe of all the app pages then used the prototype feature in adobe XD to make them all path together seamlessly.
-After this, we created this .md file to explain our thought process when making these app pages.
+-Created a model application for the use of our product the "parcel protector".
+-Drew inspiration from other simple phone applications that are made to assist a device.
+-Created a wireframe of all the app pages then used the prototype feature in adobe XD to make them all path together seamlessly

 ### Wireframes: